grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

         target: content/tutorials/k8s-monitoring-app
     ```

-    > Create the `manual_mounts` field if it does not exist.
+    > **Note**: Create the `manual_mounts` field if it does not exist.
 Substitute the source and target with your tutorial's path and name.

-1. Specify the level and type of your tutorial (substitute the target path of your tutorial):
+1. Add the following code to the `list` field in the `data/tutorials.yaml` file in the website repo:

    ```yaml
    list: